The Team

 Treasurer

-My wife Claire, and I have lived in Grimston for more than thirty years and for almost all of my life my home has been within ten miles of the village.
-As a Chartered Accountant I spent over forty years with an accountancy practice firmly based in the East Midlands and retired finally five years ago.
-During my career whilst acting for a variety of mainly owner managed businesses I tended to specialise in auditing and risk management and doing the jobs that no one else would do!
+My wife, Claire, and I have lived in Grimston for more than thirty years and for almost all of my life my home has been within ten miles of the village.
+As a Chartered Accountant I spent over forty years with an accountancy practice firmly based in the East Midlands and retired a few years ago.
+During my career whilst acting for a variety of mainly owner managed businesses, I tended to specialise in auditing and risk management and doing the jobs that no one else would do!

 Mike Petty

 We moved to Grimston in 2016 from Loughborough, where we had lived since 1992.
-We wanted to have a larger garden and more space for our bees (bees and close neighbours in a town setting are not a good combination!).
+We wanted to have a larger garden and more space for our bees as bees and close neighbours in a town setting are not a good combination!
 My wife, Rosie, is a retired teacher.
 Two of our four children are boomerangs and returned home for the duration.

 I have been in business for 25-years.
 Prior to that, I was a University lecturer.
 I am currently a director of three private limited companies, have been a trustee of a charity with a £35M-turnover and am currently a trustee of the Leicestershire & Rutland Beekeepers Association.
 Until recently, I taught business skills at Loughborough University.